 Postdoctoral fellows at the Vector Institute are junior researchers with the potential to become world-class researchers.
 Like postdoctoral researchers in a University lab, postdoctoral fellows at the Vector Institute are tasked with and supported in carrying out state-of-the-art research, publishing at the highest international level, and contributing to the academic life and reputation of the Institute.
 In addition, postdoctoral fellows at the Vector Institute have access to the resources of a well-funded institute dedicated solely to machine learning and deep learning, and are encouraged to work with any of our over 25+ world-class faculty in machine learning and deep learning, though they will typically work primarily with 1–2 faculty members.
 Postdoctoral Fellows will be expected to propose work on research topics of their interest related to machine learning and deep learning, and carry out that research with a great deal of independence.
 Should they be so inclined, postdoctoral fellows may teach and mentor at the Institute; engage in entrepreneurial activities; and/or work with existing companies to enhance their research.

-The standard term for a Vector Postdoctoral Fellow will be 1 – 2 years, possibly extended to three years.
+The standard term for a Postdoctoral Fellow position is 1–2 years, with possible extension to 3 years.